blpercha/gnbr-scripts/README.md

+## Raw PubTator annotations to dependency paths and themes

 How to go from raw PubTator files to themed dependency paths, assuming you are on Sherlock:

 1. Break up the raw PubTator .gz file into smaller files of about 500k-1M lines.